mrclapham/fullstack-amplify/README.md

 This is an accelerator fro a MERN (Mongo, Express, React, Node) Stack.
 It may be run in development or production mode.
 It is written entirely in TypeScript and is a bare bones implementation.
 It does include Vittest for testing both client-side and server-side code.

-It allows an full stack application to be rapidly developed with an database, API and UI.
+It allows a full stack application to be rapidly developed with an database, API and UI.

 With a bit more setup the application may be deployed to AWS Elastic Beanstalk via a GitHub Actions pipeline – see guides below.